anttikivi/anttikivi.github.io/src/content/home/en.md

 [Visiosto](https://www.visiosto.fi/en).
 We specialize in accessible applications and inclusive services.

-In my spare time, I mostly work on personal projects, most of which are open source.
+In my spare time, I mainly work on personal projects, most of which are open source.
 You can find some of my work on [GitHub](https://github.com/anttikivi).

 On this site, you’ll find my writings and projects.